tribixbite/awesome/README.md

 *   [trpc/examples-next-prisma-websockets-starter](https://github.com/trpc/examples-next-prisma-websockets-starter) - 🏓 tRPC Next.js WebSocket Starter
 *   [easypanel-io/dockerizer](https://github.com/easypanel-io/dockerizer) - The fastest way to dockerize your apps.
 *   [Mintplex-Labs/vector-admin](https://github.com/Mintplex-Labs/vector-admin) - The universal tool suite for vector database management.
 Manage Pinecone, Chroma, Qdrant, Weaviate and more vector databases with ease.
 *   [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, agents, and RAGs.
 Red teaming/pentesting/vulnerability scanning for AI.
-Compare performance of GPT, Claude, Gemini, Llama, and more.
+Compare performance of GPT, Claude, Gemini, DeepSeek, and more.
 Simple declarative configs with command line and CI/CD integration.
 Used by OpenAI and Anthropic.
 *   [mizchi/discord-claude-bot](https://github.com/mizchi/discord-claude-bot) -
 *   [cryptoloutre/solana-tools](https://github.com/cryptoloutre/solana-tools) - A bunch of tools to help people in the Solana ecosystem.
 This website includes an UI to burn Solana NFTs and an UI to create SPL-Tokens.
 More tools are scheduled...
 *   [LegendApp/legend-state](https://github.com/LegendApp/legend-state) - Legend-State is a super fast and powerful state library that enables fine-grained reactivity and easy automatic persistence